asshah4/asshah4.github.io/cv.md

 ### Manuscripts

 Mrdutt, M, **Shah, AS**, Sanders, Mallett, L, Perger, LP.
 “Long-Term Outcomes of Newborns with Necrotizing Enterocolitis: a retrospective matched cohort study”.
-Canadian Association of Pediatric Surgery Edition of the Journal of Pediatric Surgery, May 2017 [accepted]
+Canadian Association of Pediatric Surgery Edition of the Journal of Pediatric Surgery, May 2017 [in progress]

 **Shah, AS**, Lampert R, Goldberg, J, Bremner, JD, Vaccarino, V, Shah, AJ.
 “Circadian Autonomic Inflexibility: a Marker of Ischemic Heart Disease”.
 JAMA Cardiology [in progress]